 That’s quite an attractive sum to show at the end of the year, after start-up capital has been covered.

 Rice Farming: Risks Involved

 - Rodents, insects, pests and so on, are also waiting for the harvest period to go feed on the developed rice grains.
-One of the techniques of getting the maximum profit from a rice farm is Timing, as you can’t afford to waste any time when harvest period comes.
+Other than the effective ways to kill german cockroaches, one of the techniques of getting the maximum profit from a rice farm is Timing, as you can’t afford to waste any time when harvest period comes.

 - Weeding and pest control cannot also be taking lightly, as they would inadvertently determine the overall yield of the crops.
 Take this with levity and your business may just be on the downward spiral.

 - You have to manually select healthy grains when buying the rice seeds to start your rice farm.
 Failure in this may result to very low yield.

 - Like mentioned earlier, rice doesn’t need too much marketing and it sells faster than most other agricultural products.